Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 - For fully exercised positions, solely the `exerciseAsset`
 - For partially exercised positions, a mix of both assets in the correct proportions

-In our example, we will redeem the WETH and LUSD remaining in the position.
+In our example, we will redeem the WETH and USDC remaining in the position.
 And we can always use the [`claim`](/docs/clearinghouse-contracts/#claim) function to check the exercise status of our Claim NFT before redeeming.

 {% tabs log %}